AdobeDocs/document-cloud-learn.en/help/sign/integrations/marketo-salesforce-reminder.md

 description: Learn how to send an email reminder from Marketo when an agreement remains unsigned after a period of time
 role: Admin
 product: adobe sign
-solution: Adobe Sign, Marketo, Document Cloud
+solution: Acrobat Sign, Marketo, Document Cloud
 level: Intermediate
 topic-revisit: Integrations
 thumbnail: KT-7248.jpg